Neufund/ico-transparency-monitor/README.md

 6. Is information on token price in ETH provided on every transaction? (via event or in transaction?)

 7. Does smart contract handle ETH in a trustless way?
-Is ETH really sent to ICO smart contract in a transaction or we need to trust some backend on it?
+Is ETH really sent to ICO/STO smart contract in a transaction or we need to trust some backend on it?

-8. If ICO is using other currencies is information on token price provided on every transaction? (future ICOs may use tokens or tokenized fiat currencies as base currency for the ICO)
+8. If ICO/STO is using other currencies is information on token price provided on every transaction? (future ICOs/STOs may use tokens or tokenized fiat currencies as base currency for the ICO/STO)

 9. Does smart contract handle other currencies in a trustless way?
 Does some smart contract store balance of those currencies? (like Melonport's EURO Token)